 Vito is an anthropologist, development scholar and political analyst with an interdisciplinary orientation spanning two main areas: 1) political economy & ecology, and 2) digitalisation, new media and communication.
-His work focuses on higher education, digital technologies, local, regional & sustainable development, labour & organisations, socio-economic inequalities, and social & political mobilisation.
+His work focuses on higher education, digital technologies, political communication, local, regional & sustainable development, labour & organisations, socio-economic inequalities, and social & political mobilisation.

 His approach is characterised by a systemic integration of ethnography, macro-level structural analysis, and epistemological & reflexive inquiry, in the tradition of “big ideas” social science and social theory.